Slate Roof Cost

 Checklist: Hiring Contractors to Install a Slate Roof

-Before hiring a professional to fit a slate roof, there are various tips worth taking on board.
-Let’s take a look at the advice we have.
+Before hiring a professional to fit a slate roof, there are various tips worth taking on board:

 - Ask family or friends for their trader recommendations if they've had their slate roofs done recently.